Dogsplorer

 How long you choose to camp for will depend on your schedule, your enthusiasm, and the amount of supplies you can fit in your car.
 You’ll also need to consider how willing your dog is to be away for an extended period of time – are they a total homebody, or will they be just as happy curled up by a fire as they would be at home with their favorite toy?

-Choosing A Dog-Friendly Campground
+Choosing a Dog-Friendly Campground

 Planning Your Stops